CLICK HERE TO DONATE ANY AMOUNT

 With the organization up and running, it was now tasked with establishing an exemplary artistic program that would be recognized on a national and international scale.
 Additional changes to the Yale Union laundry building were necessary to support the organization’s small staff as well as to welcome the public inside.
 Yale Union built its FIRST SCREENING ROOM to showcase several film programs, the COMMON ROOM gallery wall was built to better exhibit fine art programs, and a LIBRARY was built as a resource for visiting artists and curators, staff, students, and audience members.
 Yale Union received support to plant TREES along its sidewalk and construct TWO ADDITIONAL BATHROOMS to improve the experience of its audience.
 Finally, in 2013 the Yale Union laundry building was generously donated to the organization which secured its ability to continue its mission into the future.

-The many projects to restore and repurpose the Yale Union laundry building to date could not have been possible without the generous support of The Martin Family, HCP Inc., Portland Development Commission, The Kinsman Foundation, Howard S. Wright Construction Co., Key Bank, Anonymous, and with crucial and continuing alliance from our donors.
+The many projects to restore and repurpose the Yale Union laundry building to date could not have been possible without the generous support of the Oregon State Historic Preservation Office-Oregon Heritage, Prosper Portland, the Oregon Cultural Trust, the Siletz Tribal Charitable Contribution Fund, The Martin Family, HCP Inc., Portland Development Commission, The Kinsman Foundation, Howard S. Wright Construction Co., Key Bank, Anonymous, and with crucial and continuing alliance from our donors.

 ☐ RESTORATION OF WINDOWS